Installing the OSDF Origin¶

 Updating to OSG 3.6¶

-The OSG 3.5 series is reaching end-of-life on May 1, 2022.
+The OSG 3.5 series reached end-of-life on May 1, 2022.
 Admins are strongly encouraged to move their origins to OSG 3.6.

 See general update instructions.